 Each class must have at least 5 enrolled dancers to be offered.
 The class may be cancelled if there are fewer than 5 dancers at any given time throughout the year.
-Mansfield classes will follow the Southern Tioga School District school closings for inclement weather; Troy classes will follow the Troy Area School District school closings for inclement weather.
-When the area schools cancel after school or weekend activities, our classes will also be canceled.
+Troy classes will follow the Troy Area School District school closings for inclement weather.
+When the area schools cancel after-school or weekend activities, our classes will also be canceled.
 Listen to your local radio stations for weather cancellations.
 We will post the announcement on our Facebook page @ Melinda’s School of Dance and in email.
 Please be sure we have a current email on our records to keep you up to date.

 Attendance is critical for skill progression and dance choreography.
 Absences from class can hold up the rest of the class from learning dance choreography and skill progression when the missed instruction must be repeated.
 Please respect your fellow dancers by regularly attending class.
-Of course, we understand that some absences may be necessary due to illness.
-In those cases, we ask that you email us at and report any foreseen absences due to illness or other necessary reason on the Contact Us page of this website prior to the absence from class.
+In addition, those students who participate in private lessons and/or participate in competition, "Dance the World," or other special events, must attend all weekly practices and group classes to continue eligibility for events and/or private lessons.
+Of course, we understand that some absences may be necessary due to illness or other necessary reason.
+In those cases, we ask that you email us at firstname.lastname@example.org and report any foreseen absences due to illness or other necessary reasons on the Contact Us page of this website prior to the absence from class.

 SAFETY & ANTI-BULLYING POLICY

-Feeling safe and comfortable in our dance classes, where dancers can enjoy and progress in dance is our Number 1 priority.
+Feeling safe and comfortable in our dance classes, where dancers /gymnasts can enjoy and progress in dance is our Number 1 priority.
 We consider bullying any words, actions, or threats that intimidate, humiliate, or harm an individual and prevent skill progress.
 We will take a pro-active, anti-bullying stand on any situation that fits our definition.
 Although we support a zero-tolerance position on any instance of bullying, we also support and implement attempts to inform, educate, intervene, and apply strategies to prevent, stop, or handle any recognized, evidenced, or suspected cases of bullying.
 Strategies may include, but are not limited to, group/individual discussions, group/individual meetings, and time-out.
 When we become aware of these situations, we will be quick to directly address the situation, those individuals involved and their parents/guardians.
-Although some may not like or agree with these strategies and have the option of pursuing dance at another studio, it is our hope and prayer that dancers and their parents/guardians will be able to understand and abide by our policy and strategies, work with us to prevent, discuss, and circumnavigate any instances of bullying so that dancers may enjoy and learn dance without worry or feelings of intimidation.
+Although some may not like or agree with these strategies, it is our hope that participants and their parents/guardians will be able to understand and abide by our policy/strategies, and work with us to prevent, discuss, and circumnavigate any instances of bullying so that dancers/gymnasts may enjoy and learn dance/gymnastics skills without worry or feelings of intimidation.

 CHOREOGRAPHY & DANCE SKILL INSTRUCTION

 Dance choreography and instruction is the exclusive right of Melinda's School of Dance.
 Permission/approval to use our dance choreography/dance instruction must be obtained a minimum of two weeks prior to the event and must be obtained directly from our Artistic Director, Melinda Woodruff.
-For permission/approval, please email at , by phone at 607-206-2956, or by our "Contact Us" page of this website.
+For permission/approval, please email at email@example.com, call/text 607-206-2956, or by our "Contact Us" page of this website.

 Please refer to the Class Tuition page of this website for our policy regarding registration, tuition, and private lesson fees.